- Guide Service

 Length

-Day 2: After morning circle time (stretches, map review, goal setting, etc.) we will embark on one of our more strenuous days of uphill as we travel to Deer Lake.
-We will play plenty of trail games and tell stories keeping spirits high as we pass through forests draped in mosses and slime molds.
-After we arrive at camp, we will have the chance to enjoy the cool alpine lake water and relax as we watch the alpenglow of the mountains reflected in the water.
+Day 2: After our morning circle time (stretches, map review, goal setting, etc.) we will embark on our second day of hiking along a beautiful roaring river to Camp Pleasant.
+We will play plenty of trail games and share stories as we hike through forests draped in mosses and slime molds, creating a supportive and empowering environment.

-Please remember this is only a sample itinerary and actual itineraries are subject to change.
-If we are unable to obtain the permits for the Sol Duc Loop, or if various conditions make this itinerary unfeasible, we will provide an alternative trailhead and itinerary in Olympic National Park.
+Note: Please remember this is only a sample itinerary and actual itineraries are subject to change.
+If we are unable to obtain the permits, or if various conditions make this itinerary unfeasible, we will provide an alternative trailhead and itinerary in Olympic National Park.

 Due to the nature of the permitting process, we will be unable to provide the final meeting and pickup location until around two weeks prior to your child’s adventure.
 Many trips will meet at 12pm at the Fairholme Campground near Olympic National Park.
 Another common meeting location might include the Sol Duc Trailhead.
 A less often used meeting location on the east side of the park would be at the Staircase Campground.
 A link to a map will be provided in the email announcing the final meeting location for your child’s adventure.
 You will look for a Lasting Adventures trailer or vehicle.
 All meeting locations will include parking areas or room to pull off of the road and an area for the youth to go through their gear with the guides and make final decisions on what to bring or leave behind.
 All pickups occur on Friday, 12 pm.